SonarOpenCommunity/sonar-cxx/README.md

 The sensors for reading reports can be used with the _CXX plugin_ or [SonarCFamily](https://www.sonarsource.com/cpp/) plugin.

+# License
-This plugin is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This plugin is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://github.com/SonarOpenCommunity/sonar-cxx/blob/master/LICENSE) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+# Features
 * parser supporting
   * `C++03`, `C++11`, `C++14`,`C++17`, `C++20`
   * `C89`, `C99`, `C11`, `C17`